-We have carried out an engagement in accordance with the terms of our engagement letter dated 9 May 2018 and further to the requirements of the Education and Skills Funding Agency (the 'ESFA') as included in the Academies: Accounts Direction 2019 to 20, we have carried out an engagement to obtain assurance about whether the expenditure disbursed and income received by Godalming College during the period 1 September 2019 to 31 August 2020 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+We have carried out an engagement in accordance with the terms of our engagement letter dated 9 May 2018 and further to the requirements of the Education and Skills Funding Agency ('ESFA') as included in the extant Framework and Guide for External Auditors and Reporting Accountants of Academy Trusts, to obtain limited assurance about whether the expenditure disbursed and income received by Godalming College during the period 1 September to 31 August 2021 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-In the course of our work, nothing has come to our attention which suggests that in all material respects the expenditure disbursed and income received during the period 1 September 2019 to 31 August 2020 has not been applied to purposes intended by Parliament and the financial transactions do not conform to the authorities which govern them.
+In the course of our work, nothing has come to our attention which suggests that in all material respects the expenditure disbursed and income received during the period 1 September 2020 to 31 August 2021 have not been applied to purposes intended by Parliament and the financial transactions do not conform to the authorities which govern them.